 The error log function of cPanel allows you to view any recent errors which may affect your website.
 Use the information to find and fix broken links or misconfigured web apps and keep your site running smoothly.
 In order to access the error logs.
 Click on the “logs” section once you’re logged into cPanel.
 From there, click on “error logs”.

 Raw Log files allow you to look at the data and stats about who has visited your site.
 All this without displaying graphs or tables or any other graphics.
 It literally displays the raw data and can be useful when you want to quickly see who has visited your site.
 Raw log files generally only show a few hours’ worths of data.
 The system discards them once they’ve been processed.
 To view your raw log files, click on “Statistics” once you’ve logged into the cPanel interface.
 From there you can download raw access logs.

 These functions allow you to identify the cPanel users on your server using the most amount of resources.
 It does this by filtering those cPanel users from taking the most amount of resources.
 Based on CPU usage, memory usage, MySQL usage, and disk usage.
 This information is displayed right inside the web host and manager.

 Internet crimes are constantly on the rise as a result of poor security.
 Remember the Office of the Australian Information Commissioner.
 Who was breached just a few months ago compromising data?

-Over 10 million individuals had their information compromise in one single incident.
-That is precisely why cyber security is so critical.
+Over 10 million individuals had their information compromised in one single incident.
+That is precisely why cybersecurity is so critical.
 Here are some of the best ways to manage cPanel security.